nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 Using the guide below, we will try and walk you through the steps required to download and compile the OpenEmu application from source.
-You will need a Macintosh computer running OSX 10.7 or greater.
+You will need a Macintosh computer running OS X 10.9 or greater.
 We recommend updating to the latest version and ensuring all software is up to date.

 If you have used earlier OpenEmu versions, please see [Cleaning Up Previous Versions](https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide#cleaning-up-previous-versions) at the bottom **before** compiling OpenEmu.